mineblock11/minedocs/docs/guides/keybinding.md

 }
 ```

-## Registering your KeyBinding
+## Registering your Keybinding

 For this step, we will **need** Fabric API, as it has utilities we will use inside of it's keybinding API.

-To register our KeyBinding, we'll need to use the `KeyBindingHelper`.
+To register our Keybindings, we'll need to use the `KeyBindingHelper`.
 This can be done as follows:

 ```java
 public class ExampleModClient implements ClientModInitializer {